stanford-crfm/levanter/docs/Blog-Post.md

 > <div class="blog-tagline">
     <strong> We introduce our projects
         <a href="https://github.com/stanford-crfm/levanter" target="_blank">Haliax and Levanter</a>, our code
-        and infrastructure for training reproducible, legible foundation models models using Jax.
+        and infrastructure for training reproducible, legible foundation models models using JAX.
 We also are releasing a number of checkpoints] for models trained with Levanter, including new architectures, on our
         <a href="https://huggingface.co/stanford-crfm" target="_blank">Hugging Face Hub</a> page.
     </strong>